 So here is a cheat sheet to the five essential skills that your school missed teaching you and how you can cultivate these skills now.

 1. First skill “Empathy”:-

 Why don't you try and guess the name of the skill?
-Okay, here you go, “She is always sitting in the corner, that's why no one likes her, even I don't like her and I don't know why she always sad, I won't go and talk to her.”
+Okay, here you go, “She is always sitting in the corner, that's why no one likes her, even I don't like her and I don't know why she is always sad, I won't go and talk to her.”
 Aha!
 This was harsh.
-Could you guess, which is this skill that our school hasn't taught us?
+Could you guess, which is this skill our school hasn't taught us?
 Well, this child did not show any empathy towards her classmate.
 But what is empathy?

 So, empathy is the ability to understand and share the feelings of another person.
 Basically, it means to put yourself in someone's shoe, whether it fits you or not, but try to feel what they are feeling.
 So, this is one skill that we are not taught in our school.
 Now the question is, how to show empathy towards someone and how to use it as a tool for building relationships?

 So, step one is, ‘to be present for the person and hear their side of the story '.